 How to prioritize irritants thanks to emotional analysis ?

-How to prioritize emotional analysis?
+How to prioritize irritants thanks to emotional analysis?

 Throughout the consumer experience, the customer will emit different emotions.
 Even if a person's emotions cannot determine precisely what he will do next, they often have a great influence on his buying behavior as well as on others.
 In fact, 88% of consumers consult customer reviews before a purchase.
 It is therefore important to find out what irritates them in order to understand the problems and find solutions.